SarthakChawathe/COVID-19-Prediction-Using-Chest-X-Ray-Images/README.md

 Refer to the project's documentation for more details on the model architecture and training process.

 ## Results
-Our trained model achieved an accuracy of X% on the test set, demonstrating its effectiveness in Covid-19 prediction using X-ray images.
+Our trained model achieved an accuracy of around 95% on the test set, demonstrating its effectiveness in Covid-19 prediction using X-ray images.